GelidusResearch/device.docs/gdo.guides/RATGDO-Homekit-Setup-Guide.md

 <img src="/images/gdo/WEB.Installer.GRGDO1.Homekit.jpg" alt="Select" style="width: 600px;"/>
 <br></br>

 If the Improv feature is detected on preloaded firmware or after flashing.
-(A Power cycle and 10s boot time is needed after flashing the GRGDO1)
+A Power cycle and 10s boot time is needed after flashing the GRGDO1 v1 ans the v2 will auto reset via the USB-C port.
 The installer will offer more options:

 <img src="/images/gdo/WEB.Installer.GRGDO1.Homekit.Cycle.jpg" style="width: 300px;"/>